Instructions for Writing a Blackbox Multiobjective Function for VTMOP_SOLVE

 -

-is the address for a C int returning an error flag (same contents asIERR
+ierris the address for a C int returning an error flag (same contents asIERR).

 -